dennisrazumovsky/precizer/README.md

 The database has been vacuumed
 </sub>

-In every run of **precizer**, it traverses the file system and then verifies whether there is an entry about certain file in the database.
+In every run of **precizer**, it traverses the file system to verify whether there is an entry about certain file in the database.
 In other words, the state of the file system on the disk takes priority for the program.

 **precizer** works very similarly to directory traversal with rsync because it employs a similar algorithm.